 The protozoan parasites of the genus Giardia infect the upper part of the small intestine of vertebrates, including humans.
-The parasite's life cycle consists of a vegetative stage, the trophozoite, a teardrop-shaped binucleated cell, which divide by binary fission and colonizes the host intestine, and the tetranucleated cyst, the infective and resistant stage, which is able to survive outside of the host.
+The parasite's life cycle consists of a vegetative stage, the trophozoite, a teardrop-shaped binucleated cell, which divides by binary fission and colonizes the host intestine, and the tetranucleated cyst, the infective and resistant stage, which is able to survive outside of the host.
 Infection is acquired by ingestion of cysts that undergoes excystation into trophozoites in the proximal small intestine after the exposure to the acidic environment of the stomach.
 Nine species have been described based on the host specificity, the morphology and the phenotype: Giardia agilis in amphibians, G. varani in lizards, G. muris and G. microti in rodents, G. cricetidarum in cricetids, G. peramelis in quenda, G. ardeae and G. psittaci in birds, and G. duodenalis (syn. lamblia and intestinalis) in mammals.
 Giardia duodenalis is the causative agent of giardiasis, and it is the only species infecting both humans and other mammals, including livestock and companion animals.
 Seven morphologically indistinguishable Assemblages of Giardia duodenalis (referred to as Assemblages A to G) have been described based on genetic analysis.
-Only Assemblages (C-G) have distinct host specificities and are not infectious for humans (Monis et al., 1999; Monis et al., 2003; Sulaiman et al., 2003).
+Only Assemblages A and B have been isolated from humans and a wide range of mammals, whereas the other Assemblages (C-G) have distinct host specificities and are not infectious for humans (Monis et al., 1999; Monis et al., 2003; Sulaiman et al., 2003).

 Molecular methods based on PCR/RFLP have allowed the identification at the Assemblage level of G. duodenalis cysts present in human and animal faecal samples.
-Among these methods, that based on the amplification of the beta-giardin gene (coding for a structural protein) has been widely used.
-The two consecutive PCR amplifications, obtained with specific oligonucleotides, and the subsequent digestion of the PCR fragment with the restriction endonuclease HaeIII allow the identification of each G. duodenalis assemblage based on the restriction pattern (Sulaiman et al. 2003; Lalle et al., 2005).
+Among these methods, those based on the amplification of the beta-giardin gene (coding for a structural protein) has been widely used.
+The two consecutive PCR amplifications, obtained with specific oligonucleotides, and the subsequent digestion of the PCR fragment with the restriction endonuclease HaelII allow the identification of each G. duodenalis assemblage based on the restriction pattern (Sulaiman et al. 2003; Lalle et al., 2005).